-The Company is exposed to foreign currency fluctuations to the extent that the Company's material mineral property and headquarters are located in the USA and substantially all the corresponding expenditures and obligations are denominated in U.S. dollars, yet NioCorp is listed on a Canadian stock exchange and historically raised funds in Canadian dollars.
+The Company is exposed to foreign currency fluctuations to the extent that the Company's material mineral property and headquarters are located in the USA and substantially all the corresponding expenditures and obligations are denominated in U.S. dollars, yet NioCorp is listed on a Canadian stock exchange and has conducted in the past (and may conduct in the future) financings in Canadian dollars.
 In addition, a number of the Company's key vendors are based in Canada, including vendors that supply geological, process engineering, and metallurgical testing services.
 As such, NioCorp's results of operations are subject to foreign currency fluctuation risks and such fluctuations may adversely affect the financial position and operating results of the Company.
 NioCorp does not currently, and is not expected to, take any steps to hedge against currency fluctuations.